The Hair Appointment EXPERIENCE

 The Hair Appointment (Toronto)

-Sunday School took a different approach for Toronto.
-We decided to collaborate with talented musician, Sydanie, as we gave her the platform to express herself as a mother to Kifaaya (seen below).
+We wanted to do something different while in Toronto.
+Between our exhibits in Oakland and London, we decided to collaborate with talented musician, Sydanie, on an exclusive music video.
 In alignment with the Hair Appointment concept, Sydanie developed a freestyle that offered her translation on black hair, black beauty, and the climate we live in.
+The beautiful ensemble featured her daughter and was premiered the week of Mother’s Day.

 Below are highlights from the creative project.